w3ctag/design-reviews/2014/02/quota-management-api.md

 ### Don't use non-constructible classes as namespaces

 This is essentially the same issue as the previous one, but in this case we are discussing `StorageQuota`.
 Again, `navigator.storageQuota` has somehow sprung into being as the only instance of a class `StorageQuota`, which it is not possible to actually construct an instance of since it has no constructor.
-In JavaScript, you would set up `navigator.storageQuota` as a simple "namespace object," again with no prototype chain, simply though something like
+In JavaScript, you would set up `navigator.storageQuota` as a simple "namespace object," again with no specially-crafted prototype chain, simply though something like

 ```js
 navigator.storageQuota = {